TKaluza/chaocrdantic/README.md

 ## News

-- 3/2026 - Chandra 2 is here, with significant improvements to math, tables, and multilingual OCR
+- 3/2026 - Chandra 2 is here, with significant improvements to math, tables, layout, and multilingual OCR
 - 10/2025 - Chandra 1 launched

 ## Features